-September 27 will mark the fiftieth anniversary of the publication of Silent Spring, a book written by marine biologist Rachel Carson.
+September 27 will mark the 50th anniversary of the publication of Silent Spring, a book written by marine biologist Rachel Carson.
 In her famous tome, Carson warned about the harmful side effects entering the environment through our use of pesticides.
 She predicted the disappearance of entire species and outbreaks of illnesses in humans due to such toxins.
-Silent Spring is often credited for the 1972 banning of the use of DDT in the United States and for inspiring its many readers — including President John F. Kennedy — to organize the modern environmental movement.
+Silent Spring is often credited for the 1972 banning of the use of DDT in the United States and for inspiring its many readers—including President John F. Kennedy—to organize the modern environmental movement.

 Going against the flow